• Skip to content

 95%

-However, more up-to-date and more detailed information is available from NHS Digital.
-Some cancers are more likely to be detected at an early stage, so the percentage of cancers diagnosed at a late stage can be depend on the distribution of the types of cancer.
+However, some cancers are more likely to be detected at an early stage, so the percentage of cancers diagnosed at a late stage can be depend on the distribution of the types of cancer.
 NHS Digital provides an estimate of the percentage of cancers diagnosed at an early stage adjusted for the differing case mix of patients with regard to diagnosis, socio-economic factors, and other variables.

 NHS Digital include staging information on oropharynx, oral cavity, oesophagus, colorectal, pancreas, lung, melanoma of the skin, breast, uterus, ovary, prostate, testis, kidney, bladder, Hodgkin lymphoma and non-Hodgkin lymphoma.